A Guide to Effective SaaS Security for Business Managers

 Inadequate Control Over Who Can Access Sensitive Data

-Threats to a company's cloud-based data doesn't always come from outside sources.
-With SaaS solutions, it can be difficult to control which and how many employees within your company are able to access sensitive data.
+Threats to a company's cloud-based data don't always come from outside sources.
+With SaaS solutions, it can be difficult to control which employees within your company are able to access sensitive data.
 This is especially true if employees are prone to sharing cloud credentials.

 Business Interruption Due to Vendor Failure

-If your business relies on a SaaS vendor for a mission-critical service, the failure of that vendor to continuously provide their service could lead to costly downtime for your company.
-There are plenty of reasons why SaaS vendors are sometimes unable to avoid a disruption of service whether it be from natural disasters, bankruptcy, to malicious cyberattacks such as ransomware attacks that compromise the functionality of the vendor's IT infrastructure.
+If your business relies on an SaaS vendor for a mission-critical service, the failure of that vendor to continuously provide their service could lead to costly downtime for your company.
+There are plenty of reasons why SaaS vendors are sometimes unable to avoid a disruption of service, from natural disasters to bankruptcy to malicious cyberattacks such as ransomware attacks that compromise the functionality of the vendor's IT infrastructure.
 For this reason, choosing a reputable and reliable vendor for your SaaS solutions is an essential part of keeping your business guarded against the threat of service disruption.

 Inability to Monitor the Movement of Data